ColoradoDemography/Server-and-Website-Documentation/doc/renewing-ssl-certificate.md

 Then, run these commands (change out the proxy  and docker image based on the server).
 This is why we run the dockerhub portion first, so we can do this immediately.

 The certbot command will pull up a dialog screen and report back if it succeeded or not.
+If it freezes, see below.

 ```
 docker stop nodeproxy